Monday, 2 November 2009

 This is NOT a 10 minute treat.
 Not by a longshot.
 But oh my G does it hit the spot after 2-3 hours of messing about in the kitchen.
 While it may not be a beginner's recipe, it's not as hard as one might think.
 The only problem is the chocolate, but come on, when has chocolate ever really been a problem?
 Chocolate drippings everywhere just give you an extra excuse to taste the stuff as you go along.

-Apart from the odd Swedish or German interpretations of the concept "flødebolle" (~ "cream puff" though no cream is involved), I believe they are mostly a Danish invention.
+Apart from the odd Swedish or German interpretations of the concept "flødebolle" (~ "cream roll" though no cream or rolls are involved), I believe they are mostly a Danish invention.
 At least I know we've been the ones taking it to a higher level during the last decade or so.
-Basically a flødebolle consist of three things: A waffle or marzipan base cut into circles, a filling made of whipped egg whites and sugar (a bit like Italian merengue) and a chocolate "cover".
+Basically a flødebolle consist of three things: A waffle or marzipan base cut into circles, a filling made of whipped egg whites and sugar (a bit like Italian meringue) and a chocolate "cover".
 That's it.
 But when you buy them from chocolatiers in Copenhagen, e.g. A XOCO (the best place for innovative and immaculate chocolate in Denmark as far as I'm concerned - they call it chocolate gastronomy and that's pretty much what it is), you get so much more.
 The version I made was inspired by our recent visit to the probably most infamous 2 star Michelin restaurant here called noma.
 Their filling was raspberry flavoured and it really brought me to my knees.
 Let's get this party started:

 Flødeboller (makes about 40 with a 4 cm diameter base)